-Technical Standards:
+Technical Standards

 The RCP utilizes the application of scientific principles for the identification, prevention, remediation, research, and rehabilitation of acute or chronic cardiopulmonary dysfunction thereby producing optimum health and function.
 They review existing data, collects additional data, and recommends obtaining data to evaluate the respiratory status of patients, develop the respiratory care plan, and determine the appropriateness of the prescribed therapy.
 Initiates, conducts, and modifies prescribed therapeutic and diagnostic procedures such as: administering medical gases, resuscitation; providing support services to mechanically ventilated patients; maintaining artificial and natural airways; performing pulmonary function testing, hemodynamic monitoring and other physiologic monitoring; collecting specimens of blood and other materials.
-Documents necessary information in the patient's medical record and on other forms, and communicates that information to members of the health care team.
+Documents necessary information in the patient's medical record and on other forms and communicates that information to members of the health care team.
 Obtains, assembles, calibrates, and checks necessary equipment.
 Uses problem solving to identify and correct malfunctions of respiratory care equipment.
-They must demonstrate appropriate interpersonal skills to work productively with patients, families, staff, and coworkers.
+They must demonstrate appropriate interpersonal skills to work productively with patients, families, staff, and co-workers.
 Finally, accepts directives, maintains confidentiality, does not discriminate, and upholds the ethical standards of the profession.

-In order to achieve the goals of the program, students will be required to perform, practice, and verify mastery of the required competencies by utilizing a variety of skills, which include (but are not limited to) the following abilities on a regular basis:
+In order to achieve the goals of the program, students will be required to perform, practice, and verify mastery of the required competencies by utilizing a variety of skills, which include (but are not limited to) the following abilities on a regular basis.

-Physical Standards:
+Physical Standards

-1. Students will be required to perform the following tasks, including but not limited to, on a regular basis.
+Students will be required to perform the following tasks, including but not limited to, on a regular basis.
 Apply and refine skills acquired in the classroom and laboratory settings to actual patients and situations in the clinical setting.

-- a.
-Demonstrate psychomotor skills in manipulating patients and equipment. - b.
-Crouch to locate and plug in electrical equipment. - c.
-Palpate pulses, locate arteries for puncture, and skin temperature. - d.
-Grasp syringes, laryngoscope, and endotracheal tubes. - e.
-Handle small and large equipment for storing, retrieving, and moving. - f.
-Hear verbal directions - g.
-Hear gas flow through equipment. - h.
-Kneel to perform CPR. - i.
-Lift up to 50 pounds to assist moving patients. - j.
-Manipulate knobs, dials, and equipment associated with diagnostic and therapeutic devices. - k.
-Perform simulated clinical procedures on classmates or mannequins. - I. Push and pull large wheeled equipment, i.e., mechanical ventilators or oxygen cylinders. - m.
-Provide and take responsibility for their own transportation to and from assigned clinical sites. - n.
-Reach 5 1⁄2 feet above the floor to attach oxygen devices to the wall outlet. - o.
-Read typed, handwritten, computer information in English. - p.
-See patient conditions such as skin color, work of breathing, and mist flowing through the tubing. - q.
-Select, obtain, assemble, disassemble, correct malfunctions, perform maintenance, and evaluate various pieces of medical equipment. - r.
-Stand for prolonged periods (e.g., to deliver therapy, check equipment). - s.
-Stoop to adjust equipment. - t.
-Communicate effectively in English to patients and other health care providers regarding patient goals and procedures.
+- 1. Demonstrate psychomotor skills in manipulating patients and equipment. - 2.
+Crouch to locate and plug in electrical equipment. - 3.
+Palpate pulses and locate arteries for puncture, and skin temperature. - 4.
+Grasp syringes, laryngoscope, and endotracheal tubes. - 5.
+Handle small and large equipment for storing, retrieving, and moving. - 6.
+Hear verbal directions - 7.
+Hear gas flow through equipment. - 8.
+Kneel to perform CPR. - 9.
+Lift up to 50 pounds to assist moving patients. - 10.
+Manipulate knobs, dials, and equipment associated with diagnostic and therapeutic devices. - 11.
+Perform simulated clinical procedures on classmates or mannequins. - 12.
+Push and pull large wheeled equipment, i.e., mechanical ventilators or oxygen cylinders. - 13.
+Provide and take responsibility for their own transportation to and from assigned clinical sites. - 14.
+Reach 5 1⁄2 feet above the floor to attach oxygen devices to the wall outlet.

-- u.
-Walk for extended periods within all areas of the clinical site. - v.
+- 15. Read typed, handwritten, computer information in English. - 16.
+See patient conditions such as skin color, work of breathing, and mist flowing through the tubing. - 17.
+Select, obtain, assemble, disassemble, correct malfunctions, perform maintenance, and evaluate various pieces of medical equipment. - 18.
+Stand for prolonged periods (e.g., to deliver therapy, check equipment). - 19.
+Stoop to adjust equipment. - 20.
+Communicate effectively in English to patients and other health care providers regarding patient goals and procedures. - 21.
+Walk for extended periods within all areas of the clinical site. - 22.
 Write to communicate in English pertinent information (e.g., patient evaluation data, and therapy outcomes).

-Attitudinal / Mental Standards:
+Attitudinal / Mental Standards